CraftAcademyLabs/ca_course/react_bmi.md

 export default App;
 ```

-As you can see we now pass in the state of both weight and height to the `DisplayResult` component.
+As you can see we now pass in the state of both the weight and height to the `DisplayResult` component.
 Lets go back to that component now.

 Lets add a calculate function in the `DisplayResult` component: